 So when the double zero jeans from Old Navy didn't fit, even though the ones from American Eagle did, Ahmed said it tripped her out and made her “feel unattractive.”

 Different jean sizes fitting Ahmed is an example of vanity sizing, where clothing brands label their clothes smaller than they actually are.
+This means there's no consistency across brands when it comes to what the measurements for each size actually are.

 From the dataset I built, no two brands had matching measurements between sizes XS to XL.
 High-end brands like AMO, AYR and Agolde had a smaller range of hip sizes from XS to XL compared to fast fashion brands like Old Navy or Ambercrombie & Fitch.